kevinbowen777/bookstore/docs/features.rst

  * Application

-   * Add book reviews
+   * Add user-generated book reviews
    * Upload book covers
    * Basic search capability
    * User registration with email verification & social(GitHub) login using django-allauth_
    * Bootstrap4_ & crispy-forms_ decorations
-   * Customizable user profile pages with bio, profile pic, & country-flags_
+   * Customizable user profile pages with bio, profile pic, & `country flags`_
    * For links to additional packages used in this repository, see the :doc:`Package Index <package_index>`
  * Dev/testing

-   * coverage_ reports in `htmlcov` directory.
+   * coverage_ reports are available in the `htmlcov` directory.
    * django-debug-toolbar_ available.
 See notes in `config/settings.py` for enabling.
-   * Examples of using Factories_ & pytest_ fixtures in account app testing.
+   * Examples of using factories_ & pytest_ fixtures in account app testing.
    * shell_plus_ with IPython_ via the django-extensions_ package.
    * pre-commit_
    * nox_ testing sessions for latest Python 3.9, 3.10, and 3.11, 3.12.